ibm-cloud-docs/openshift/openshift_ts_cluster_autoscaler.md

     ```
     {: screen}

 6. If you do not find any failures or error messages and you already enabled logging, restart the cluster autoscaler pod.
-The deployment recreates the pod.
+The deployment re-creates the pod.
     ```
     oc delete pod -n kube-system <pod_name>
     ```